 “You’ve got to deal with the ideology of extremism and now not simply the effects,” he stated.
 ‘Global obligation.’
 Teaching younger people approximately tolerance and tackling prejudices changed into the “most effective manner” to ensure the following generation could be “freed from the ideology of extremism,” he said.

 He referred to colleges to educate young people about critical wondering to equip them with the skills to venture prejudice.
-“Children need with a purpose to think significantly, and a part of questioning critically is open to others,” he said, talking at the schooling conference run by using the Varkey Foundation.
+“Children need with a purpose to think significantly, and a part of questioning critically is open to others,” he said, conference run by using the Varkey Foundation.
 An international approach would assist governments in countries which “face resistance from small-c conservative elements inside their gadget,” he stated.
 “If I was lower back in authorities today, I might be looking to do what we have finished with the surroundings and weather alternate.”
 He said that tackling extremism and promoting appreciation for exclusive perspectives must be visible as a “global duty,” he said.